-Adult and community learning
+Adult community learning

 What should I do next?

-We can offer you impartial advice about getting back into learning and can provide information about all learning opportunities across Swindon including the local colleges and other training providers.
+We can offer you impartial advice about getting back into learning.
+We can also provide information about all learning opportunities across Swindon including the local colleges and other training providers.
 We can help you find the right next step.

 You can also contact the National Careers Service, who offer impartial advice on careers, skills and the labour market in England